GeorgiiFirsov/md_to_pdf/README.md

 ### Installing

-#### Linux/macOS
+#### Linux and macOS
-Depends on [wkhtmltopdf][1] that can be downloaded and installed with a package manager as such as apt or pacman.
+Depends on [wkhtmltopdf][1] that can be downloaded and installed with a package manager as such as apt, pacman or Homebrew.
 After installing this dependency run:
 ```
 cargo install --git https://github.com/GeorgyFirsov/md_to_pdf.git
 ```